pabloli84/telbot_deirspb/README.md

 # telbot_deirspb

-This bot's goal is to provide informatin about DEIR SPB club and sign up for a class.
+This bot's goal is to provide information about DEIR SPB club and sign up for a class.
 Maybe pay - later.